You are invited to the largest week-long board gaming event in Europe.

 From casual to ‘serious’ gamers, anyone and everyone is welcome!
 Throughout the week there’ll be opportunities to learn new games and to play old favourites.
 Whether it’s popular games like Ticket to Ride and Wingspan, heavier games of Terraforming Mars or Great Western Trail, classic games of Risk or Cosmic Encounter, group games like Just One, or something light like Camel Up or Rhino Hero, there’s plenty of choices to suit everyone involved.

-Over the course of the week you can really test your competitive edge, taking part in a number of free, friendly tournaments!
+Over the course of the week there are a number of free, friendly tournaments that help everyone to mix and meet new people.
 You can expect:

 - Three-round tournaments of Catan (including a unique team tournament) and 7 Wonders.

-- Mini-tournaments of Dominion and Ticket to Ride.
+- Mini-tournaments of Dominion, Ticket to Ride and other games.

-- Head-to-head knock-out tournaments including Star Realms, Hive and Chess.
+- Head-to-head knock-out tournaments including Star Realms, Hive, Chess and more.

 - Team knock-out Codenames.